mliezun/mliezun.github.io/src/pages/md/2024-04-11-embedding-scripts.md

 ---
-title: "Script to Binary: Creating single executables with Grotsky"
+title: "From Script to Binary, Creating single executables with Grotsky"
 excerpt: "Recently I added the possibility to embed compiled scripts to Grotsky, this makes it super easy to generate single executables that can be easily distributed."
 author: "Miguel Liezun"
 tags: grotsky,binary,script,compile,embed,executable
 ---

-# Script to Binary: Creating single executables with Grotsky
+# From Script to Binary, Creating single executables with Grotsky

 Recently I added the possibility to embed compiled scripts to Grotsky, this makes it super easy to generate single executables that can be easily distributed.